kendrickcc/odm-aws-wf1/README.md

 Provision EC2 instances in AWS to run OpenDroneMap.
 This can all be ran from GitHub using Actions.
 No need to install Terraform on a local machine.
 It uses a S3 bucket to manage the Terraform state file.

 ***NOTE***: This is not a secure build as the code does make known the public SSH key often, and SSH and HTTPS ports are open to the Internet.
 I've chosen to accept this risk as I only have the environment running for a job.
 Once the processing is complete, I offload the data to another site, then destroy the environment.
+This also only uses one availability zone.
+This is not designed to be running in high availability mode.
+Build, process, download results, destroy.

 A typical GitHub action will automatically run when a commit is posted.
 I opted to change the workflows to manual as I often need to just run a new plan to check code, and more importantly, destroy the entire environment when done.
 I do not keep anything, aside from the S3 backend, up and running.